On the Limit Set of Root Systems of Coxeter Groups acting on Lorentzian spaces: Coxeter Groups and Hyperbolic Geometry

 \subsection{Representations as discrete reflection groups of hyperbolic isometries}

-A geometric representation of a Coxeter group $W$ as a discrete subgroup of $\OO_B(V)$ in a Lorentzian $(n+1)$-space yields a faithful representation of~$W$ as a discrete subgroup of isometries of $\H^n$ that is generated by hyperbolic reflections; and therefore, by conjugation by the radial projection (Corollary~\ref{prop:projisom}), it also provides a faithful representation of $W$ as a discrete subgroup of $\mathcal I(\H_p^n)$ generated by reflections.
+In this subsection, we restrict to the case where $(V,B)$ is a Lorentzian $(n+1)$-space.
+A geometric representation of a Coxeter group $W$ as a discrete subgroup of $\OO_B(V)$ then yields a faithful representation of~$W$ as a discrete subgroup of isometries of $\mathbb{H}^n$ that is generated by hyperbolic reflections.
+Therefore, by conjugation by the radial projection (Corollary~\ref{prop:projisom}), it also provides a faithful representation of~$W$ as a discrete subgroup of $\mathcal I(\mathbb{H}_p^n)$ generated by reflections.

-The key is to observe that $W\subseteq \OO_B(V)$ is in fact a subgroup of $\OO^+_B(V)$, the group of positive Lorentz transformations: from \S\ref{sss:Isom}, we know that $\OO^+_B(V)$ is isomorphic to $\mathcal I(\H^n)$ by restriction to $\H^n$.
+The key is to observe that $W\subseteq \OO_B(V)$ is in fact a subgroup of $\OO^+_B(V)$, the group of positive Lorentz transformations: from \S\ref{sss:Isom}, we know that $\OO^+_B(V)$ is isomorphic to $\mathcal I(\mathbb{H}^n)$ by restriction to $\mathbb{H}^n$.

 \begin{prop} Let $(\Phi,\Delta)$ be a based root system in the Lorentzian $(n+1)$-space $(V,B)$ with associated Coxeter system $(W,S)$.
-Then $W\subseteq \OO^+_B(V)$ and this geometric action of $W$ on the $(n+1)$-Lorentzian space preserves $\H^n$.
-This yields a restricted representation of $W$ on $\mathcal{I}(\H^n)$ that is faithful and discrete.
-Consequently, the projective action\footnote{From Corollary~\ref{cor:action}.} of $W$ on $\H_p^n$ is also faithful and discrete.
+Then $W\subseteq \OO^+_B(V)$ and this geometric action of $W$ on the $(n+1)$-Lorentzian space preserves $\mathbb{H}^n$.
+This yields a restricted representation of $W$ on $\mathcal{I}(\mathbb{H}^n)$ that is faithful and discrete.
+Consequently, the projective action\footnote{From Corollary~\ref{cor:action}.} of $W$ on $\mathbb{H}_p^n$ is also faithful and discrete.